20 July plot: Involvement in war crimes and atrocities

 Involvement of the plotters in war crimes and atrocities has been studied by historians such as Christian Gerlach.
 Gerlach proved that plotters such as Tresckow and Gersdorff were aware of mass murder happening in the East from at least 1941.
 He writes: "Especially with reference to the murder of the Jews, [it is said that] 'the SS' had deceived the officers by killing in secret, filing incomplete reports or none at all; if general staff officers protested, the SS threatened them."
 Gerlach concludes: "This is, of course, nonsense."

 Tresckow also "signed orders for the deportation of thousands of orphaned children for forced labor in the Reich"—the so-called Heu-Aktion.
 Such actions led historians to question the motives of the plotters, which seemed more concerned with the military situation than with Nazi atrocities and German war crimes.
 However some others assert that, in such actions, Tresckow had to act out of principle to continue with his coup plans.

 Gerlach pointed out that the plotters had "selective moral criteria" and while they were concerned about Jews being exterminated in the Holocaust, they were far less disturbed about mass murder of civilians in the East.
 To Gerlach, the primary motivation of the plotters was to ensure German victory in the war or at least prevent defeat.
-Gerlach's arguments were later supported by historian Hans Mommsen, who stated that the plotters were interested above all in military victory.
-But Gerlach's arguments were also criticized by some scholars, among them Peter Hoffmann from McGill University and Klaus Jochen Arnold from the Konrad-Adenauer-Stiftung.
+Gerlach's arguments were later supported by the historian Hans Mommsen, who stated that the plotters were interested above all in military victory.
+However, Gerlach's arguments were also criticised by some scholars, among them Peter Hoffmann from McGill University and Klaus Jochen Arnold from the Konrad-Adenauer-Stiftung.
 While acknowledging that Tresckow and other 20 July conspirators had been involved in war crimes, Arnold writes that Gerlach's argument is oversimplified.
-In 2011, Danny Orbach, a Harvard-based historian, wrote that Gerlach's reading of the sources is highly skewed, and, at times, diametrically opposed to what they actually say.
+In 2011 Danny Orbach, a Harvard University-based historian, wrote that Gerlach's reading of the sources is highly skewed, and, at times, diametrically opposed to what they actually say.
 In one case, according to Orbach, Gerlach had falsely paraphrased the memoir of the resistance fighter Colonel Rudolf Christoph Freiherr von Gersdorff, and in another case, quoted misleadingly from an SS document.
-Hence, Orbach concludes that Gerlach's thesis on the German resistance is highly unreliable.